matthieuboisgontier/Stroke_Physical-Activity/README.md

-# Effect of pre-stroke physical activity on functional limitations in stroke survivors and matched stroke-free controls
+# Effects of pre-stroke physical activity on functional limitations in stroke survivors and matched stroke-free controls

 ## R script
 This repository contains an `R` script "2023-08-26_main_dplyr_quad.R" to conduct the analyses examining the effect of pre-stroke physical activity on functional limitations in stroke survivors and matched stroke-free controls